Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/consumer-groups/index.md

 badge: enterprise
 ---

-Consumer groups are a core Kong Gateway entity that run allow you to segment consumers (users or applications) into categories that can be associated with configuration parameters across plugins.
+Consumer groups are a core {{site.base_gateway}} entity that run allow you to segment consumers (users or applications) into categories that can be associated with configuration parameters across plugins.
 Consumer groups eliminate the need to manage consumers individually, providing a scalable approach to managing configurations.

 {% if_version gte:3.4.x %}